The Yellow-Green Filter: Balanced Foliage and Skin in Daylight

 Spectral Behaviour

-The X1 passes green strongly, transmits some yellow and red, and absorbs much of the blue and violet that panchromatic emulsions over-record.
-Kodak originally specified the Wratten 11 as a correction filter that brings panchromatic film’s colour response closer to the brightness response of the human eye, and noted it reproduces greens slightly lighter in daylight while matching the eye more precisely under tungsten light.
-The practical result is a tonal scale that reads as natural rather than dramatic: the X1 makes adjustments where the film departs from vision, instead of exaggerating contrast the way an orange or red filter does.
+The filter passes green most strongly, transmits some yellow and red, and absorbs much of the blue and violet that the emulsion over-records.
+The mechanism is the realignment described above: it both removes the blue the film has too much of and lifts the green where the film is comparatively deaf, pulling the recorded tonal scale toward the 555 nm peak of human vision.
+Kodak’s specification for the Wratten 11 says as much, noting that it reproduces greens slightly lighter in daylight and brings the response close to the eye’s under tungsten.
+The practical result reads as natural rather than dramatic: the X1 corrects where the film departs from vision instead of exaggerating contrast the way an orange or red filter does.

-Because green is the dominant transmitted band, the filter lightens green foliage that would otherwise record as a heavy, undifferentiated grey.
-Ilford notes in its guidance on colour filters that a green filter is used almost exclusively for foliage, lightening dark green leaves that “can record very dark without a filter”; the yellow-green retains much of that benefit while adding the yellow filter’s tendency to separate shades of green from one another, so meadow grass, conifer, and olive-toned shrub render as distinct values.
-At the same time, absorption of blue darkens an open sky moderately, increasing the separation between sky and white cloud.
-The effect is gentler than a yellow filter alone and far gentler than orange, which keeps it from overstating the landscape.
+Green is the dominant transmitted band, so the filter lightens foliage that would otherwise record as a heavy, undifferentiated grey.
+Ilford’s own guidance on colour filters states that a green filter is used almost exclusively for foliage, lightening dark green leaves that “can record very dark without a filter,” and that the yellow #8 gives “more differentiation between the different colours of foliage.”
+The yellow-green keeps both behaviours.

 Skin Tones in Portraits